Platform

 Eligible expenses

-• Purchase of capital assets directly linked to eligible project activities and continuing use after the funding period.
+• Capital assets linked to eligible project activities

-• Staff wages and mandatory employment-related costs for personnel preparing, presenting, and delivering direct project activities.
+• Staff wages and mandatory employment-related costs for direct project activities

 Eligible geographic areas